aptos-labs/aptos-core/developer-docs-site/docs/guides/system-integrators-guide.md

 #### JSON-encoded transactions

-JSON-encoded transactions can be generated via the [REST API](https://fullnode.devnet.aptoslabs.com/v1/spec#/), following these steps:
+JSON-encoded transactions can be generated via the [Node API](https://fullnode.devnet.aptoslabs.com/v1/spec#/), following these steps:

 1. First construct an appropriate JSON payload for the `/transactions/encode_submission` endpoint as demonstrated in the [Python SDK](https://github.com/aptos-labs/aptos-core/blob/b0fe7ea6687e9c180ebdbac8d8eb984d11d7e4d4/ecosystem/python/sdk/aptos_sdk/client.py#L128).
 1. The output of the above contains an object containing a `message` that must be signed with the sender’s private key locally.